gldhnchn/CO-Sensor_MQ-7/README.md

 ```

 ### PlatformIO - VScode
-All necessery informations are already provided in platformio.ini.
+All necessary information are already provided in platformio.ini.
 When your esp32 is connected via USB you can simply press upload.

 ### PlatformIO - CLI
 When you have installed PlatformIO on your computer, you can just use the provided Makefile in this repository and run